SpielmannLab/SCN_development_glucocorticoid_haendler/readme.md

 # Readme

-These scripts were used to pre-process the raw seqencing data, and analyse the resultant count matrix, as well as to prepare figures in the manuscript: [Development of the central circadian clock sensitivity to glucocorticoids](bioRxiv link)
+These scripts were used to pre-process the raw seqencing data, and analyse the resultant count matrix, as well as to prepare figures in the manuscript: [Astrocytes in the mouse suprachiasmatic nuclei respond directly to glucocorticoids feedback](bioRxiv link)

 ## Main steps